Ou-Young-1999/MGCNet/README.md

 # [MGCNet]

-Synergizing Time and Frequency: A Cross-modal Deep Learning Approach for Atrial Fibrillation Detection
+Robust and Generalizable Atrial Fibrillation Detection from ECG Using Time-Frequency Fusion and Supervised Contrastive Learningion

 This repository contains the official implementation of the paper